Chile national under-20 football team: U-20 World Cup: Turkey 2013

 Turkey 2013 marks the sixth time the Chilean U-20 team has participated in the U-20 world youth championship.
 The Chilean team ended the first stage of the championship in second position with 4 points, with a victory against Egypt (2-1), a draw against England (1-1), and a final defeat against Iraq (1-2).
 Despite the mixed results, the team advanced to the knockout stages, defeating Croatia (2-1).

+U-20 World Cup: Chile 2025

+Chile 2025 will mark the seventh time the Chilean U-20 team has participated in the U-20 world youth championship.
+It will also mark second time Chile has hosted it having do it in 1987.